padlad/padlad.github.io/docs/methodologicalFramework.md

 Different forms are proposed to encourage exchanges and to collect a maximum of information from the participants.
 * User sheet (or Avatar)** - to give body to a representative user.
 Who are they?
 How do they position themselves?
 What are their goals?
 Any other information that helps participants embody this user is welcome.
 The participants must have the impression that they know their "idealized" user well, without necessarily having him/her really exist.
-* The "Purpose of the TBA" sheet - allows you to specify what the TBA will be used for, what decisions will be made, and in what context it will be used.
+* The "Purpose of the LAD" sheet - allows you to specify what the LAD will be used for, what decisions will be made, and in what context it will be used.
 * Step sheets** - these sheets document the different steps involved in discovering, analyzing, making sense of and responding to a given situation.
 Do not hesitate to indicate what reasoning is at work, and how it is manifested through interactions with data.
-* Panel cards** - these cards correspond to pieces of TBA, relevant displays to help in the reflection, with which the user can interact.
+* Panel cards** - these cards correspond to pieces of LADs, relevant displays to help in the reflection, with which the user can interact.
 They are based on the classic forms of "wireframe" or "mockup" techniques.

 ### Tools to support reflection
 To facilitate reflection and inspiration, three types of cards are offered to participants.
-* Decision" cards - these cards aim to encourage the expression of the objectives of the TBA and to choose a particular decision.
+* "Decision" cards - these cards aim to encourage the expression of the objectives of the TBA and to choose a particular decision.
 They also provide information about the possibilities.
-* Visualization" cards - these allow participants to easily consult the various existing visualization modes and to choose the one that seems relevant to them.
-Several maps can be chosen
+* "Visualization" cards - these allow participants to easily consult the various existing visualization modes and to choose the one that seems relevant to them.
+Several vizualizations can be chosen.
-* Data" maps - allow participants to specify the data they are interested in and associate it with the "visualization" maps.
-It is possible to associate several data for a visualization (comparison for example), or several visualizations for the same data (a key value for information, and a curve by clicking to detail)
+* "Data" maps - allow participants to specify the data they are interested in and associate it with the "visualization" maps.
+It is possible to associate several data for a visualization (comparison for example), or several visualizations for the same data (a key value for information, and a curve by clicking to detail).

 ## Some tips for visualization